googlecodelabs/cloud-nebulous-serverless/README.md

 ## Description

 This is the repo for a set of sample apps and corresponding codelabs (self-paced, hands-on tutorials) demonstrating how to call Google APIs from [Google Cloud serverless compute platforms](https://cloud.google.com/serverless) (App Engine, Cloud Functions, Cloud Run).
 More on each platform below.

-Working wth [Cloud APIs](https://cloud.google.com/apis/docs) differs from non-Cloud Google APIs, so that is how the samples are organized (only [Cloud API samples](cloud) are available currently... _non-Cloud samples are coming soon_).
-The unique aspect of all of the sample apps is that they can be run locally or deployed to any of the 3 platforms without code changes (it's all done in configuration).
+Working wth [Cloud APIs](cloud) differs from [non-Cloud Google APIs](noncloud), so that is how the samples are organized.
+The common aspect of all of sample apps is that they can be run locally or deployed to any of the 3 platforms without code changes (all done in configuration).

 ## Hosting options